 Sainte-Catherine Street: A Montreal Street Profile

-Covering a roughly 11-kilometre stretch (6.84 miles), Sainte-Catherine Street is over 250 years old and over time became downtown Montreal's main commercial thoroughfare.
+Covering a roughly 11-kilometer stretch (6.84 miles), Sainte-Catherine Street is over 250 years old and over time became downtown Montreal's main commercial thoroughfare.

 When Sainte-Catherine Street Turns Car-Free

-Once a year, downtown retailers spill out onto the pavement for Sainte-Catherine Street's annual sidewalk sale, which covers three-quarters of the street's 2-kilometre shopping mecca (1.24 miles).
-According to organizers, it's the biggest open-air sale event of its kind in Canada given its 300,000 shoppers and 300... participating merchants, restaurants and assorted vendors.
+Once a year, downtown retailers spill out onto the pavement for Sainte-Catherine Street's annual sidewalk sale, which covers three-quarters of the street's 2-kilometer shopping mecca (1.24 miles).
+According to organizers, it's the biggest open-air sale event of its kind in Canada given its 300,000 shoppers and 300... participating merchants, restaurants. and assorted vendors.

 Considered the largest sidewalk sale in Canada, the Sainte-Catherine Street sidewalk sale is more than just an excuse to indulge in deep discounts on end-of-season inventory.